 St. Jude Children's Research Hospital, Inc. and its wholly owned subsidiaries (collectively, the "Hospital") is a research, treatment, and education center whose mission is to save children's lives by finding the causes of catastrophic illnesses, improving related treatments, and finding cures for their diseases.
 No family ever pays the Hospital for the care their child receives.
-More than 8,300 patients are seen at the Hospital yearly, most of whom are treated on a continuing outpatient basis as part of ongoing research programs and account for approximately 77,000 hospital visits per year.
+More than 8,400 patients are seen at the Hospital yearly, most of whom are treated on a continuing outpatient basis as part of ongoing research programs and account for approximately 73,000 hospital visits per year.
 The current basic science and clinical research at the Hospital includes work in gene therapy, chemotherapy, the biochemistry of normal and cancerous cells, radiation treatment, blood diseases, resistance to therapy, viruses, hereditary diseases, influenza, pediatric AIDS, and physiological effects of catastrophic illnesses.
-The Hospital includes the subsidiaries of Children's GMP, LLC, St. Jude Children's Research Hospital Graduate School of Biomedical Sciences, LLC, and St. Jude Children's Research Hospital Home Care, LLC.